What Is Spaghetti Architecture? Causes, Risks, and Best Practices to Avoid It?

 The challenge of running a complex business is to make each process as simple as possible.

+Adopting a cleaner approach to system design can help maintain simplicity and avoid unnecessary complexity.
 It is easy to create complexity in your business, which almost always leads to spaghetti symptoms.

 By putting a premium on simplicity, you build value back into your business and make it easier to move and pivot down the road.